joaquimscosta/costacodecraft/README.md

 ## About the Project

-This website is built using React.
-The codebase leverages Create React App for streamlined development and deployment.
+This website is built using Next.js, a powerful React framework that enables server-side rendering, static site generation, and optimized performance out of the box.

 ## Features

 * **Showcase of Backend Expertise:** Explore my projects and experience in backend development.
 * **Knowledge Sharing:** Find articles and insights related to backend technologies and best practices.
-* **Contact Information:** Easily connect with me for potential collaboration or just to say hello!

 ## Getting Started